-- 1. Applicants may cancel their enrollment in person or in writing and be entitled to a refund of money paid, as described further in this section, before the beginning of classes.
-An applicant not requesting cancellation before the starting date indicated on the Enrollment Agreement will be considered a student. - 2.
-All monies paid by the applicant, will be refunded if requested by the applicant within five business days after signing the Enrollment Agreement. - 3.
-Applicants requesting cancellation more than five business days after signing the Enrollment Agreement but prior to the first day of classes will receive a refund of all monies paid. - 4.
-All tuition and fee monies paid by an applicant, less the non-refundable application fee, will be refunded if requested within three business days after his/her first tour of the school and inspection of equipment, or, if requested, within three business days of the student's attendance at the regularly scheduled orientation program for their starting date, whichever is sooner.
+- 1. Applicants may cancel their enrollment in person or in writing and be entitled to a refund of money paid, as described further in this section, before the beginning of classes or anytime within the first term of instruction (30 days). - 2.
+All tuition and fee monies paid by an applicant, less the non-refundable application fee, will be refunded if requested within the first 30 days of instruction.
 Refunds will be made within 45 calendar days after the applicant's request or within 45 calendar days after the first day of the term.